sanka4rea/CityU_bioinformatics/content/home/R_language.md

 active = true
 date = "2018-04-11"

-title = "R Language"
+title = "Programming"
-subtitle = "Brifely introduce about the R programming language and the IDE-like software: Rstudio"
+subtitle = "Brifely introduce some programming language and the IDE-like software."

 # Order that this section will appear in.